Nathan L. Bachman: Death

 Driver died from a heart attack in Washington, D.C., on April 27, 1937 (age 58 years).
 He is interred at Forest Hills Cemetery, Chattanooga, Tennessee.

 The "Bachman Tubes"

-The Bachman Tubes are highway tunnels on U.S. Highway 41 through Missionary Ridge connecting Chattanooga with the adjacent town of East Ridge, which are named in his father's honor.
+The Bachman Tubes are highway tunnels on U.S. Highways 41/76 (Ringgold Road) through Missionary Ridge connecting Chattanooga with the adjacent town of East Ridge, which are named in his father's honor.
+Completed in 1929, these twin 1000-foot tunnels increased traffic to the area, necessitating road upgrades in East Ridge from tar-and-gravel to a four-lane highway in the mid-1930s.